A Noisy Approach to Intrinsically Mixed-State Topological Order: Decoherence as gauging out in general UMTCs

 The chiral Ising anyon theory consists of the anyons $\{1, \sigma, \psi \}$ which satisfy the fusion algebra $\psi \times \psi = 1$, $\sigma \times \psi = \psi \times \sigma = \sigma$, and $\sigma \times \sigma = 1 + \psi$.
 Here, $\psi$ is a fermion and $\sigma$ is an Ising anyon, whose non-integer quantum dimension $\sqrt{2}$ reflects its non-Abelian nature.
 The topological spin (self-statistics) of the theory are $\theta(\psi) = -1$ and $\theta(\sigma) = e^{i \pi/8}$ from which, combined with the fusion rules, one can derive the non-trivial braiding between $\psi$ and $\sigma$: $\mathcal{B}_{\theta}(\sigma,\psi) = -1$.

 A physical Hamiltonian that supports a phase with chiral Ising TO is furnished by the Kitaev honeycomb model~\cite{kitaev2006}.
-Recently, Ref.~\cite{hwang2023,wang2023mixed} considered the honeycomb model in the presence of local $\psi$ errors, which are generated by a local error channel.
-We will not dwell on details of the lattice model but directly reproduce the results using our general framework.
-Specifically, we wish to gauge out the $\psi$ fermion: since $\sigma$ braids non-trivially with $\psi$, the resulting anyon theory describing the decohered state is simply given by $\{1,\psi\}$, which does not encode any quantum memory but still yields a classical memory and retains a well-defined fermionic excitation.
-This is in precise agreement with the numerical results of Refs.~\cite{hwang2023,wang2023mixed}, which also verified the stability of this intrinsically mixed-state TO, which we expect on general grounds from the unbroken strong anomalous 1-form symmetry of $\rho_\mE$.
+We consider gauging out the $\psi$ fermion: since $\sigma$ braids non-trivially with $\psi$, the resulting anyon theory describing the decohered state is simply given by $\{1,\psi\}$, which does not encode any quantum memory but still yields a classical memory and retains a well-defined fermionic excitation.

 We may also consider the corresponding analysis in the doubled Hilbert space.
 Here, we are condensing $(\psi_+ \psi_-)$ in the doubled Ising Chern-Simons theory $\mC \times \bar{\mC}$.
 It is well-known that the condensed phase has the following deconfined excitations: $\{1, \psi_+,\psi_-,\sigma_+ \sigma_-\}$ where $\sigma_+ \sigma_-$ splits since the vacuum sector appears twice in its fusion rules: $\sigma_+ \sigma_- \times \sigma_+ \sigma_- = 1 + \psi_+ + \psi_- + \psi_+ \psi_-$ (where $\psi_+ \psi_- \sim 1$) which is identical to the fusion $(e + m) \times (e + m)$ in the $\mbZ_2$ Toric code.
 Thus, the TO in the doubled Hilbert space is a $\mbZ_2$ gauge theory, but back in the physical Hilbert space, this corresponds to the freezing of $\sigma$ loops into a classical ensemble while $\psi$ remains a well-defined excitation.